 - Multiple-use clothes line and some small clothes pegs

 - Vaseline and cotton pads – to be used to start a fire

 - Platypus water bladder – we each carry one of 3 liters

 What we eat largely depends on what we can get along the way, but this is the basic stuff we try to get because it’s light and/or nutritious:

 - Breakfast – If possible we buy oatmeal and mix it with raisins, cinnamon, nuts & seeds and we even may be carrying apples.

-- Lunch – Bread with humus was a favorite in Jordan.
+- Lunch – Bread with hummus was a favorite in Jordan.
 In South Korea it was noodles with dried seaweed.
 In Turkey we’ll probably find bread but with what we don’t know yet.
-Hopefully we’ll find humus.
-Non-vegetarian options will be easier to find, such cheese.
+Hopefully we’ll find hummus.
+Non-vegetarian options will be easier to find, such as cheese.